 On the way there, though, I’m going to point out pros and cons.
 I’ll also throw in pro tips when I can.
 After all, you don’t spend hundreds of nights guiding backpacking trips without learning something, right?

-Quick Answer: The 7 Best Ultra Light tents For 2018
+Quick Answer: The 7 Best Rated Ultralight Tents For 2021

 - MSR Hubba Hubba NX Ultralight Tent

 - Kelty Salida Tent

 - Paria Outdoor Products Bryce 2P

 - Terra Nova Laser Competition